bret99/ram_cleaner/README.md

 # ram_cleaner
-One can specify script main function running frequence.
+One should specify script main function running frequence on string 12 of "ram_cleaner_start.sh"(default = 120 seconds).